franksouza183/Evolvere-Icons/README.md

 ## Contributions

-Open an issue, make a pull request or buy me coffee.
+Simply open an issue / pull request.

+*For missing icons for example.*

+Or buy me a coffee~

 <!----------------------------------------------------------------------------->